 Step 9: A moss pole in the making

-Leave some space at the bottom as you are going to stick the pole into the potting mix later on.
+Leave some space at the bottom as you will stick the pole into the potting mix later.

 Step 10: Rolling the fence

-So try to roll and press it so you get a nice round shape or whatever shape you are going for.
+So try to roll and press it to get a nice round shape or whatever shape you are going for.

 Step 11: The Zip Ties